galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 ## Create heatmap of coverage at TSS with deepTools

 You might be interested in checking the coverage on specific regions.
 For this, you can compute a heatmap.
 We will use the **deepTools plotHeatmap**.
-As an example, we will here make a heatmap centered on the transcription start sites (TSS) and another one centered on CTCF peaks.
+As an example, we will here make a heatmap centered on the transcription start sites (TSS) and another one centered on intergenic CTCF peaks.
+First, on the TSS:

 ### Generate computeMatrix